 Give gifts that delight, inspire and educate

-Challenge: You want to help your loved ones live long and healthy lives.
+Challenge: You want to help your loved ones eat more healthfully.

 Don’t let your healthy habits slide

-Challenge: It’s been a tough year and now it’s the holidays – and you’re tempted to turn to food for comfort.
+Challenge: The holidays are busy and stressful – and you’re tempted to skip workouts and turn to food for comfort.

 Now more than ever, it’s important to maintain your level of commitment to the Nutritarian lifestyle.
 Remember all the things you usually do to avoid being tempted by conventional foods?
 Keep doing them!